dakshyadav1810/cheatcode/README.md

 These scripts need the local `data/` folder, so they won't work from a fresh clone.
 That's intended: a fresh clone connects to the existing database through `DATABASE_URL` and needs no seeding.
 Back up your notes with Neon's own tools, or dump the `cards` table.

-Notes on the seeded data:

-- The 7 company OA problems have no public statement, so their `core_question` is shown as the prompt.
-- The signatures of the OA solutions are guesses at the original input format.
-- Categories: green = done and revised, yellow = needs practice, red = not done or very hard, gold = good problem that taught something, unclassified = solved but not yet reviewed.

 ## Deploying to Vercel

 1. Push the repo to GitHub (it contains code only, no personal notes).